apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Semaglutide helps boost heart health in people without diabetes, study finds**
+**Man Receives World’s First Eye Transplant**

-You can read more about it [here](https://www.goodmorningamerica.com/wellness/story/semaglutide-helps-reduce-risk-heart-attack-stroke-people-104844299).
+You can read more about it [here](https://learningenglish.voanews.com/a/man-receives-world-s-first-eye-transplant/7353329.html).

 ## Requirements
 - Python 3.8